PKU-Alignment/safety-gymnasium/safety_gym_bug_report.md

 ## Missing Cost Information

-In `Safety Gym`, by default, there are only two possible outputs for the cost: `0` and `1`, representing whether a cost is incurred or not.
+In `Safety-Gym`, by default, there are only two possible outputs for the cost: `0` and `1`, representing whether a cost is incurred or not.

 ```python
 # Optionally remove shaping from reward functions.